rcarver/config/doc/GETTING_STARTED.md

 # Getting Started with Config

-Config aims to make setting up an environment as easy as possible.
-That said, there are number of pieces to put into place.
+Config aims to make getting started as easy as possible.
+That said, there are number of pieces to put into place before things get fun.
 This document details exactly what you need to do and why.
 After finishing this guide, you'll be ready to use Config to manage your servers.

 #### System dependencies

-Config requires ruby 1.9 and bundler.
+Config requires ruby 1.9.3 and bundler.
 You'll need to have these minimum dependencies in order to create a Config project.

-    # Install ruby.
+    # Install ruby 1.9.3 or above.
     gem install bundler

 ## Create the project repo

-The first step is to create your initialize a Config project.
+The first step is to create your Config project.
 The project repository is where you write code that will execute on remote servers.

     # A working directory.
     mkdir myproject